steineggerlab/folddisco/README.md

 Folddisco is tool for searching discontinuous motifs in protein structures.
 It is designed to handle large-scale protein databases with efficiency, enabling the detection of structural motifs across thousands of proteomes or millions of structures.

+> **⚠️ Important Notice:** This release introduces a new index format that is **not compatible** with indices created by previous versions.
+Please rebuild your indices using the new version or download the updated pre-built indices (coming soon).

 ## Publications
 [Kim H, Kim RS, Mirdita M, Steinegger M. Structural motif search across the protein-universe with Folddisco. bioRxiv, doi: 10.1101/2025.07.06.663357  (2025)](https://www.biorxiv.org/content/10.1101/2025.07.06.663357v1)